erwanvivien/fast_qr/README.md

 Creates an optimized QRCode for any type of value, integer, alphanumerical values or random values

-## 🎯 Objectives

-- [x] No dependencies required
-- [x] Fully const (this is by no mean needed, it was just a fun feature)
-- [x] Transforming _scoring_ to use bit arithmetics instead of array comparison
-- [ ] Multithreading for even faster results
-- [x] Deploy to a website using WASM

 ## License

 The QR-Gen source code is made available under the [GNU AGPLv3 license](https://www.gnu.org/licenses/agpl-3.0.en.html).